to Find Your First Paid Job Overseas by

 The Language Immersion Experts

-Language Vacation offers short or long term
+Language Vacation offers short- or long-term

 language courses and total cultural immersion

 abroad.
-Studying abroad, in the country a
+Studying abroad in the country a

 language is spoken is the most effective

 way to learn another language.
-Enjoy year
+Enjoy year-round

-round language programs worldwide for Adults
+language programs worldwide for adults and

-and junior summer language camps and programs
+junior summer language camps and programs

 for Teenagers.
-We will give you unbiased
+We will provide help in choosing

-help in choosing the right type of language
+the right type of language course abroad

-your needs and requirements.
+to match your needs and requirements.